 The student-athlete must live in the Pioneer High School District with a parent or guardian or be approved by AAPS to attend Pioneer High School.
-The student-athlete must be living with the parent or guardian with whom the student-athlete was living the previous year.
+(School of Choice) The student-athlete must be living with the parent or guardian with whom the student-athlete was living the previous year.

-Enrollment All students must be registered in at least six Ann Arbor Public School classes, which assign a grade or are pass/fail.
+Enrollment All students must be registered in at least five Ann Arbor Public School classes, which assign a grade or are pass/fail.

 Academics/Grade Point Average (GPA)

 1) Students must meet the following academic standards to BEGIN the sport and be fully eligible:

 Freshmen: Immediately eligible the first semester